-I teach people from around the world how to play the shakuhachi and its beautiful traditional music.
-It is my pleasure to offer shakuhachi lessons to students worldwide using Skype video chat and I invite you to try a complimentary lesson with me.
-Contact me and I will be happy to arrange it!
+I teach lessons to people from around the world over Skype on how to play the shakuhachi and its beautiful forms of traditional music.
+Contact me and I will be happy to arrange a complimentary lesson for you.

 Extended bio from my book Your Shakuhachi Journey